ElucidataInc/polly-docs/docs/Data Lake.md

 ![Polly Discover](../img/Discover/Discover.png)

-After selecting a repository, you’ll be able to view a filtering interface which provides ** parameters** that you can use to filter the datasets within the selected repository.
-Once you select a dataset , you can access the integrated tools attached with the repository.
-For transcriptomics data, you can use Single cell application for further analysis of single cell data.
+After selecting a repository, you’ll be able to view a filtering interface which provides **parameters** that you can use to filter the datasets within the selected repository.
+Once you select a dataset you can access the integrated tools attached with the repository.
+You can use Single Cell Visualization application for further analysis of single cell data.

 ![single cell App](../img/Discover/single_2.png)